What is a Fuel Cost Calculator?

 Result: You get an instant "Per Person" amount (e.g., $24.50 each) that you can show your friends immediately.
 No awkward math, no arguments.

-5 Ways to Lower Your Trip Cost
+5 Ways to Lower Your Travel Fuel Costs

 | Tactic | Potential Savings | Why it Works |